apache/apisix-website/blog/en/blog/2023/09/20/apisix-3.5-preview.md

   - Open Source
   - API gateway
   - Apache APISIX
-description: APISIX 3.5 introduces a series of exciting new features that will bring users a higher level of security, performance, and scalability, thereby providing users with more choices and making it more convenient and flexible when building and managing APIs.
+description: APISIX 3.5 introduces a series of exciting new features that will bring users a higher level of security, performance, and scalability.
-tags: [Ecosystem]
+tags: [Community]
 image: https://static.apiseven.com/2022/10/19/634f6677742a1.png
 ---